semiwaker/TTGraph/README.md

 # graph.commit(trans);
 ```

 Factories and workers have a more complex relationship, as they cross-refenerence each other.
 That means we cannot make a `FactoryNode` or a `WorkerNode` alone.
-Lucky, TGraph does operations in transaction, we can first allocate a `NodeIndex` with method `alloc` for the workers, then fill the data back with method `fill_back`.
+Lucky, TTGraph does operations in transaction, we can first allocate a `NodeIndex` with method `alloc` for the workers, then fill the data back with method `fill_back`.
 The transaction prevents dangling `NodeIndex` by checking all allocated nodes are filled back when committed.

 ```rust
 let worker1 = trans.alloc();